-(See Appendix 1-Congress Procedures, Appendix 6-OLYMPIC CHARTER.)
+(See Appendix 1-Congress Procedures, Appendix 6-Olympic Charter.)

 - 2.2.1.
-Athletes and officials shall respect the spirit of fair play and non-violence, and behave accordingly on the field of play. - 2.2.2.
+Athletes and officials shall respect the spirit of fair play and non-violence, and behave accordingly on the field of play. - 2.2.1.1.
+Athletes and all other members of the World Archery Family shall comply with the betting and anti-corruption rules set forth in Appendix 9 - 2.2.2.
 Athletes shall refrain from using substances and procedures prohibited by the laws of World Archery, IOC, IPC and WADA, and together with the officials shall respect and comply in all aspects with the World Archery Anti-Doping Rules and the World Anti-Doping Code. - 2.2.3.
-An athlete may allow his person, name, picture or sport performances to be used for advertising purposes and may accept prizes or money without any restriction or limit (see Appendix 1-Congress Procedures, Appendix 6-OLYMPIC CHARTER). - 2.2.4.
+An athlete may allow his person, name, picture or sport performances to be used for advertising purposes and may accept prizes or money without any restriction or limit (see Appendix 1-Congress Procedures, Appendix 6-Olympic Charter). - 2.2.4.
 Athletes shall comply with the requirements of World Archery sponsorship contracts during World Championships. - 2.2.5.
 Tobacco and alcohol advertising and sponsorship are forbidden at World Championships. - 2.2.6.
 Athletes may wear advertising in addition to the normal manufacturer trademarks of the articles worn.
 The manufacturer's trademark is the registered mark of the company which produced the item.
 If a company has an item made for it under contract, the label of the item, if appropriate to the item, shall correspond to its trademark. - 2.2.7.
 Athletes may have advertising on their personal and technical equipment (e.g. bows, bags, etc.) in addition to the item's normal trademark. - 2.2.7.1.
 All advertising referred to Article 2.2.6. and Article 2.2.7. above shall not exceed 400cm2 per item.
-Athletes' numbers are not covered by this article.

-- 2.2.7.2.
-All trademarks referred to in Article 2.2.6. and Article 2.2.7. above shall not exceed 30cm^2 except trademarks on bows and stabilizers. - 2.2.7.3.
+Athletes' numbers are not covered by this article. - 2.2.7.2.
+All trademarks referred to in Article 2.2.6. and Article 2.2.7. above shall not exceed 30cm2 except trademarks on bows and stabilizers. - 2.2.7.3.
 The official insignia, flag or emblem of the country or Member Association they represent has no restriction as to size and is not counted as advertising. - 2.2.8.
 Provisions under Article 2.2.5., Article 2.2.6., Article 2.2.7., Article 2.2.7.1. and Article 2.2.7.2. are also to be observed by all team officials present on the field of play. - 2.2.9.
 For eligibility rules applicable to Para-Archery events, see 21.
-Para-Archery in "Book 3".
+Chapter 21-Para-Archery in Book 3.